nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 ## 7. Subsetting L3M data

-There are currently no `harmony-py` capabilities to subset PACE OCI L3M data:
+Currently, `harmony-py` does not support spatial subsetting for PACE OCI L3M products.
+You can verify this by submitting a Harmony request and inspecting the available services, where the subset capabilities are listed as `False`.

 ```{code-cell} ipython3
 capabilities_request = CapabilitiesRequest(short_name="PACE_OCI_L3M_BGC")